david-a-wheeler/flex-perms/PROPOSALS.md

   A downside of substituting as-we-go is that we can't easily see the "underlying" pattern during debugging - all processed values are pre-expanded.

-The substitution keys are processed in reverse order (last first), so later substitution definitions can use earlier ones.
+When applying substitutions to regex patterns, the substitution keys are processed in reverse order (most recently defined first).
+This prevents substring matching issues and allows later substitution definitions to use earlier ones without conflicts.

 To prevent hard-to-find errors: